mitsuhiko/lucumr/2010/12/24/common-mistakes-as-web-developer.rst

 This is a topic that always makes me cringe inside.
 I know it's very common and many don't see the issue with it but it's the root of a whole bunch of problems and unmaintainable code.
-Let's say you havev some data.
+Let's say you have some data.
 That data for all practical purposes will be a string of some arbitrary maximum length and that string will be of a certain format.
 Let's say it's prosaic text and we want to preserve newlines but collapse all other